crond-jaist/iotrain-sim/README.md

 ## Setup

-The following steps are necessary in order to setup IoTrain-Sim:
+The following steps are necessary in order to set up IoTrain-Sim:

 1. **Download Instant Contiki**: Instant Contiki is a virtual machine (VM) image provided by Contiki developers that contains all the